taw/z3/README.md

+# Ruby interface for Z3

-This is Ruby interface for Z3 [ https://github.com/Z3Prover/z3 ].
+This is a Ruby interface for [Z3](https://github.com/Z3Prover/z3).

 Minimum required version is Z3 4.8.